MicrosoftDocs/windows-itpro-docs/devices/hololens/hololens-FAQ.md

 ## HoloLens doesn't respond to my gestures

 To make sure HoloLens can see your gestures, keep your hand in the gesture frame, which extends a couple of feet on either side of you.
 HoloLens can also best see your hand when you hold it about 18 inches in front of your body (though you don't have to be precise about this).
 When HoloLens can see your hand, the cursor will change from a dot to a ring.
-[Learn more about using gestures](hololens-use-gestures.md).
+Learn more about [using gestures in HoloLens 2](hololens2-basic-usage.md) or [using gestures in HoloLens (1st gen)](hololens1-basic-usage.md).

 [Back to list](#list)